lola-tech/handbook/content/index.md

 A sabbatical leave is a period in which an employee takes an extended break from work.
 This is considered an unpaid leave.

-Difference from other types of leaves is that it usually lasts longer – somewhere between a month to a year, Lola is granting sabbatical to employees who have been with the company for at least 1 year.
+Difference from other types of leaves is that it usually lasts longer – somewhere between a month to a year, Lola Tech is granting sabbatical to employees who have been with the company for at least 1 year on a case to case basis.

 ### 🫂 Compassionate Leave